DucLoc1999/Seerbot-TradingAgent/trading-assistant/README.md

 - **Token Swaps**: Easily swap tokens on Cardano with simple commands like "Swap 1 ADA to USDC"
 - **Bridge Functionality**: Bridge tokens between Cardano and other chains with commands like "Bridge 10 ADA from Binance Smart Chain to Cardano"
-- **Contract Balance Management**: Deposit and withdraw tokens from the assistant's contract
-  - Deposit: "Deposit 5 S into the contract"
-  - Withdraw: "Withdraw my USDC from the contract"
-- **Limit Orders**: Set up to 10 limit orders with commands like "Set a limit order to buy S at 0.45 USDC"
+- **Limit Orders**: Set up to 10 limit orders with commands like "Set a limit order to buy ADA at 0.67 USDC"
-- **Market Analysis**: Get real-time price data and trend analysis for any token with "Analyze S price trends"
+- **Market Analysis**: Get real-time price data and trend analysis for any token with "Analyze ADA price trends"
-- **Custom Token Management**: Add custom tokens to your wallet with "Add USDC to my wallet"

 ### Coming Soon